hhalvors/how-logic-works/new-proofs.md

 **Exercise 4.3** Prove the following sequents.
-You may invoke cut with any named sequent that you have already proven (e.g. lem, positive paradox, negative paradox).
+You may invoke cut with any named sequent that you have already proven (e.g. excluded middle, positive paradox, negative paradox).

 1. $P\leftrightarrow Q\:\vdash\: Q\leftrightarrow P$